1. General Information

 The supervisor and the students stipulate the cultivation plan within two weeks since registration.
 Students shall finish all the courses and obtain requested credits in the first and second semesters.
 Students shall finish the medium inspection at the beginning of the third semester.
 Students shall finish the topic selection and the dissertation proposal before the end of the third semester.
 Students shall finish the dissertation defense in the fourth semester.

 NUIST shall grant international students the degree certificate uniformly printed by the Office of the Academic Degree Committee of the State Council.
-The certificate is written in Chinese, and it can be translated into English copy.
+The certificate is written in Chinese.
 The degree certificate conferred on international students is equally authentic with domestic students’.